janosrusiczki/rusiczki.net/about.md

 - I ditched my Cola addiction in the spring of 2014.
 - I used to try out new beers, but then I stopped drinking alcohol completely around the summer of 2015.
 - Musicwise I used to prefer electronic (dance) music (not EDM) but nowadays I'm more like an omnivore.
-- I don't really like horror, violent or just dumb movies.
-I removed a hefty list of movies and actors from here because I'm really bad at making lists and I'm sure that I'd forget something or someone important.
+- I don't really like horror or violent movies.
+Except if they're directed by Tarantino.

 ### About the site